-Contact Barbara at 510-559-9925 or
+Contact Barbara at 510-529-9425 or

-See Barbara's artwork at ACCI Gallery in Berkeley or call for an appointment for a studio visit.
+Email/call for an appointment for a studio visit.

 Berkeley abstract painter Barbara Maricle has lived most of her life in the San Francisco Bay Area.
 A self-taught artist, she has studied painting and printmaking at the Richmond Art Center, California College of the Arts Extension, KALA Art Institute and Hirst Printmaking.
 Barbara’s work has been shown at the Mills Gallery at Boston Center for the Arts, National Association for Women Artists Gallery in New York, San Luis Obispo Museum of Art, Woodbury Art Museum in Orem, UT, as well as numerous shows in the San Francisco Bay Area.
-Barbara was awarded “Best of Show” by Scott Shields for her entry in “Catalyst” at Gallery Route One in Point Reyes Station, CA and received an Honorable Mention from jurors Julie Nestor and Melissa Soltesz for one of her pieces in the “Art of Our Century” exhibit at the Woodbury Art Museum at Utah Valley University in Orem, Utah.
-In 2017 she was accepted into the stARTup Art Fair SF.
+Barbara was awarded “Best of Show” by Scott Shields for her entry in “Catalyst” at Gallery Route One in Point Reyes Station, CA and received Honorable Mentions from jurors Julie Nestor and Melissa Soltesz for her piece in the “Art of Our Century” exhibit at the Woodbury Art Museum at Utah Valley University in Orem, Utah and for her piece in "Art of the Book" at Gallerie Renee Marie in Benicia, CA. In 2017 she was accepted into the stARTup Art Fair SF.